 - On NCIS, after newcomer Nikki Jardine refuses to shake hands with anyone on account of being a germaphobe, the team settles for a light fist bump.

 - Supernatural.
 In "Adventures In Babysitting", Dean offers a fist bump to a 14-year old girl he's been forced to work a case with.
 She's not impressed, saying no-one does that anymore.
 Subverted when Dean uses the fist bump to handcuff her to the steering wheel so she won't follow him into a demon nest.
 At the end of the episode however, she offers her own fist bump to Dean.
+In "Freaks and Geeks" they meet up again and Dean offers another fist bump, only to get kissed on the cheek instead.

 - In many of the games that take place after Street Fighter III, if Ryu and Ken are battling each other in a VS. match, they will fist bump each other before the start.